WimDeMeester/eFinder/README.md

 ## Source code

-- The source code can be found at [google drive](https://drive.google.com/drive/folders/1GnNv5xhHqUr66mJKaSsVWqEgyuoLcbI8).
+- The source code can be downloaded from [GitHub](https://github.com/WimDeMeester/eFinder/releases/latest).

 ## Needed parts

 ### Purchase of the hardware

+In the following list, you can see which hardware is needed to construct a working eFinder.

+The Nexus DSC Pro cannot connect directly over WiFi to more than one machine (e.g. the eFinder and a tablet running SkySafari).
+To solve this, you can use an external router.
+The D-Link router is not needed if you use the Nexus DSC, as the problem does not occur on the Nexus DSC.

+The Raspberry Pi has a poor WiFi connection when it is in a case.
+To improve the connection, you can add an external WiFi adapter.
+The TP-Link adapter is a good option.
+Instructions on how to set up the adapter are provided later in this document.

-As I live in Belgium, this section is very Europe-centric.
-I ordered the ASI camera at Teleskop Service (Germany) and the rest in the Netherlands.
+Since I live in Belgium, this section is focused on European suppliers.
+I purchased the ASI camera at Teleskop Service in Germany, and the rest of the components from suppliers in the Netherlands (Raspberrystore) or Amazon.

 | Ordered    | Product                                                                                                                                                                                    | Company           | Amount   | Arrival    |
 | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------- | -------- | ---------- |